 "Nigeria and the EU consider each other as natural and strong partners.
 Nigeria and the EU share common values and ideals, both believing in peace and security, equality, democracy and tolerance as ways of developing prosperous and generous societies".

 In parallel, the EU and Nigeria agreed to set up a local dialogue on migration and development, as per article 13 of the Cotonou agreement.
 The dialogue, supported by development cooperation and a Working arrangement with FRONTEX, aims at maximising the contribution of the very significant remittances and Diaspora to Nigeria's development and Transformation agenda, at preventing and reducing irregular migration and trafficking of human beings, and at organising and facilitating legal migration and.
-The dialogue allows to exchange information and identify shared interests and practical measures of cooperation, to strengthen relations and build trust and commitment between Nigeria and the EU in this domain.
+The dialogue allows exchanging information and identifying shared interests and practical measures of cooperation, to strengthen relations and build trust and commitment between Nigeria and the EU in this domain.
 The latest and fifth session of the dialogue took place on 27 January 2012.

 A local informal human rights dialogue was also established in 2009.
 It is held at least on a yearly basis.
-The latest and third session took place on 03 February 2012.
+The latest and third session took place in 2013.
 It allowed the two parties to discuss a large range of issues, including death penalty, torture and extrajudicial killings, women's rights, children's rights and the protection of minorities.
 Cooperation in international fora, notably the UN Human Rights Council, was also discussed.
 In addition to the local dialogue with the Nigerian authorities, the EU has decided to conduct at least a yearly consultation with human rights organisations.
 The first meeting was held on 10 February 2011.
 Civil society organisations are also able to benefit from financial support from the EU, including through the European Instrument for Democracy and Human Rights.